open-contracting-extensions/public-private-partnerships/docs/extensions/milestones.md

 * **Contract** - for any milestones relating to the signing of the contract itself.
 * **Implementation** - for any milestones relating to delivery, reporting and financial progress.
 If these milestones are known at the time of award, but before a contract is signed, they can be indicated using a draft contract block (with ```contract/status``` of ```pending```)

-(When used alongside the proposed qualfication stage extension, milestones will also be available for the qualfication stage).
+(When used alongside the proposed qualification stage extension, milestones will also be available for the qualification stage).

 Consuming applications may wish to combine milestones from **planning** and **tender** sections together as these will apply to the whole contracting process.